Lawrensu/Financial-Dashboard/README.md

 ## 🚧 **Next Steps in My Learning Journey**

-- [ ] Dashboard layout and sidebar implementation
 - [ ] Database integration and data fetching
 - [ ] User authentication and authorization
 - [ ] Dashboard functionality with charts and metrics